mfateev/sdk-python/temporalio/contrib/crewai/DESIGN.md

         Returns:
             CrewOutput containing the execution results
         """
-        return await self.crew.kickoff_async(inputs=inputs)
+        return await self.crew.akickoff(inputs=inputs)

-    async def kickoff_for_each(
+    async def akickoff_for_each(
         self,
         inputs: list[dict[str, Any]],
     ) -> list[CrewOutput]:
-        """Execute the crew for each input set.
+        """Execute the crew for each input set using native async.

         Args:
             inputs: List of input dictionaries